UniMath/agda-unimath/src/orthogonal-factorization-systems/identity-modality.lagda.md

 ## Properties

-### The trivial modality is a uniquely eliminating modality
+### The identity modality is a uniquely eliminating modality

 ```agda
 is-uniquely-eliminating-modality-id-modality :